Wanna’ hear a story?

 Lots of amusement parks offer thrills and spills without a story.
 Take, for example, your average amusement park’s log flume: You hop in a boat, get hauled up a waterslide, and whoosh!
 Smile for the camera as you splash down for the perfect way to cool off on a hot summer day.
 Fun?
 No question.
 But what’s the story here?
 Is a world-class log flume really enough to attract millions of visitors a year?
 Not hardly.

-story has a clear beginning, a clear middle, and a definitive end.
+In contrast to a narrative, a story has a clear beginning, a clear middle, and a definitive end.
 As Robert McKee, former professor at the University of Southern California and creator of the noted “Story Seminar” explains, a story tells the singular tale of an iconic hero in a journey against a clearly defined obstacle.
 Stories promise adventure through challenges that raise the stakes, where consequences topple like dominoes in a race against the clock.
 In the best story, you can’t help but feel a mounting sense of excitement, where each stage of the journey proceeds “and so… and so… until finally…” and there’s no place left to go but an ultimate showdown.

 When you peel back the pixie dust, Disney’s Splash Mountain is just a glorified log flume.
 Yet for the better part of four decades (1989-2023), it was inarguably one of the most popular attractions on planet earth.